feathersui/feathersui-starling/documentation/help/markdown/index.md

 ## Layouts

-A more detailed look at each of the layout algorithms that Feathers provides.
+A detailed look at each of the layout algorithms that Feathers provides out-of-the-box.

 -   [`AnchorLayout`](anchor-layout.html)